 For example, you could take on an organizational research role with one of the provincial healthcare bodies, head research or task force committees at your employer, travel to provide care to underserved or rural communities, instil patient standards in your physician owned practice that other physicians will want to emulate, or use your referral network to advocate for special needs patients.
 Only you will know how you can make the biggest impact, but by connecting your individual practice to the healthcare system as a whole you can find more engagement, passion, and professional fulfillment in your medical role.

 Finding out how to be happy with your career shouldn’t feel like a momentous task.
 In the field of medicine, career and happiness boils down to making meaningful connections, organizing your day to include more of the things you enjoy, and finding enough balance between your work and your home life.
-With a little planning, choosing a career path that satisfies you while providing value to your patients is easier than you think!
+With a little bit of professional planning, choosing a career path that satisfies you while providing value to your patients is easier than you think!